 Most Detection spells require the caster to touch the subject of the spell.
-To convert touch-range spells into spells that will work on subjects within line of sight, increase the DV by +2.
+To convert touch-range spells into spells

 ELEMENTAL EFFECTS (CONT.)

 Sand

 Sand produces tearing, abrasive, smothering damage, like a sandstorm.
 Sand damage is treated as Physical damage and is resisted with half Impact armor (rounded up).
 The secondary effects of Sand damage may jam and damage machinery or weapons that are not fully sealed against the environment.